-The Proposed Project may be perceived as having a small impact on agricultural resources, though it is not expected to have a substantive impact on agriculture in the Town or region.
-Eden Solar is located within an Agricultural District (ERIEc08), and contains soils within soils groups 1-4, which are considered highly productive soils.
-The solar facility will occupy approximately 14.17 acres of the 98.00-acre parcel, of which contain approximately 14.13 acres of prime farmland soil and approximately 10.90 acres of land containing mineral soil groups 1-4.
+The Proposed Project may be perceived as having an impact on agricultural resources, though it is not expected to have a substantive impact on agriculture in the Town or region.
+Eden II Solar is located within an Agricultural District (ERIEc08), and contains soils within soils groups 1-4, which are considered highly productive soils.
+The solar facility will occupy approximately 22.65 acres of the 98.00-acre parcel, of which contain approximately 22.64 acres of prime farmland soil and approximately 4.54 acres of land containing mineral soil groups 1-4.
 Nonetheless, impacts will be avoided because these and other soils onsite shall be preserved by virtue of the proposed construction requiring minimal soil disturbance.
 In addition, the NYS Department of Agriculture and Markets (NYSDAM) provides guidance on the construction of solar facilities within agricultural districts, which will be followed throughout all construction of this facility as it ensures minimal impacts.
-But, most importantly to recognize is that the portion of property where the solar facility is proposed is not currently under agricultural production and has not been for many years.
-The southern portion of the Project parcel that is actively farmed (corn and hay) and will not be affected by the Project.
+The surrounding areas of agricultural activity adjacent to the Project site will not be impacted by the Project.